What Is the Difference Between Subleasing and Reletting?

-- A "sublease" or "sublet" means someone else pays the rent, but the original tenant is still responsible for the rent and damages to the unit
+First, let's differentiate between these two terms.
+A "relet" means a new tenant is responsible for a unit and pays the landlord.
+A "sublease" or "sublet" means someone else pays the rent, but the original tenant is still responsible for the rent and damages to the unit.

 Reletting a Rental Property

 A landlord relets a property by having a new tenant sign an entirely new lease.
-This is also known as assignment of the lease to a new party.
-Re-letting the property voids the original lease, and releases the original tenant from any continuing obligations.
-The relet to another tenant establishes an entirely new contractual relationship between the new tenant and the landlord.
+This is also known as the assignment of the lease to a new party.
+Reletting the property voids the original lease and releases the original tenant from any continuing obligations.
+The relet to the new renter establishes a new contractual relationship between the new tenant and the landlord.

-Breaking a lease agreement does not relieve their obligation to pay rent.
-The landlord has to make a "diligent effort" to find a new tenant as soon as possible.
-This limits the amount of rent the original tenant would be responsible for after ending the lease before the contracted date.
+If a tenant breaks a lease agreement, the landlord must work diligently to find a new tenant.
+This may limit the amount of rent for which the original tenant would be responsible after ending the lease before the contracted date.
 It is in the best interest of the original tenant to find a new tenant as well.

 Subleasing a Rental Property

-Renting out your property to another for a short period (less than the entire term of the lease) is also a common sublease option.
-A university student may get a one-year lease on an apartment and try to sublet the apartment over the summer if they return home.
+Renting out your property to another person for a short term (less than the entire term of the lease) is also a common sublease option.
+A university student may get a one-year lease on an apartment and try to sublet it over the summer if they return home.

-The principal tenant often faces liability for the actions of the subtenant.
-If a subtenant vandalizes the property, the principal tenant could be liable.
-Most landlords prohibit tenants from subleasing unless the tenant pays a fee and the landlord has given prior written consent.
-Subleasing without permission can be considered a breach of the rental contract.
+Many landlords or property managers prohibit tenants from subleasing unless the tenant pays a fee and gets prior written consent.
+Subleasing without permission is often considered a breach of the rental contract.

-If there is a problem with a subtenant and the initial tenant has drafted a sublease contract, the original tenant may serve a notice of eviction in some cases.
-A landlord may also evict a subtenant by serving a notice to perform or quit, which means the initial tenant is responsible for evicting the subtenant and may face eviction for failing to do so.
+If there is a problem with a subtenant, and the initial tenant has drafted a sublease contract, the original tenant may sometimes serve a notice of eviction.
+A landlord may also evict a subtenant by serving a notice to perform or quit, which means the initial tenant must evict the subtenant or may face eviction for failing to do so.